dauwhe/wpub-explainer/README.md

 3. Web publications are fundamentally different from web apps, as the goal is for the user agent to provide the user interface.

+But note that the [TAG has spoken](https://github.com/w3c/wpub/issues/32#issuecomment-362273649) in favor of using WAM.

 ### Linking to a manifest